Category: postmodernism

 Whereas modernism preached free-will and self-governance, postmodernism preaches determinism and the rule of the collective.

-Whereas modernism preached the freedom of each and every individual, postmodernism preaches multiculturalism, feminism, environmentalism, egalitarianism by coercion.
+Whereas modernism preached the freedom of each and every individual, postmodernism preaches multiculturalism, environmentalism, egalitarianism by coercion.

 Whereas modernism preached free-markets and free-exchange, postmodernism preaches Marxism and its little bitch: statism.